 Any monies that have been gifted must be supported with a gift letter from the donor stating that the money is a gift, not a loan, and does not need to be paid back.
 The amount that you’ve deposited must exactly match the amount stated in the gift letter.
 Any expectation of repayment will affect the amount of your mortgage approval.

-The current limit to receive a monetary gift tax free is $17,000 per donee in 2023.
-You will be taxed for monetary gifts above $17,001.
-However, multiple donors can gift you up to $17,000 each, providing they each provide you with separate documentation.
-The annual montetary gift exclusion limit increases to $18,000 in 2024.
+The current limit to receive a monetary gift tax free is $18,000 per donee in 2024.
+You will be taxed for monetary gifts above $18,001.
+However, multiple donors can gift you up to $18,000 each, providing they each give you separate documentation.

 Read the IRS frequently asked questions on gift taxes >